Summer Institute Participant Resources

 All program materials will be provided in digital form; printed copies will not be made available.
 Fordham Law students will be using the library to study for the New York Bar Exam at this time and Summer Institute students should not use the Library unless absolutely necessary.

-• NYC GO - official NYC guide by the New York City Tourism + Conventions
+• NYC GO - Official NYC guide by the New York City Tourism + Conventions.

-Google Maps - easy to follow directions by subway, car, or on foot
+Google Maps - Easy to follow directions by subway, car, or on foot.

 New York City Information - Dial 311

-Traveling the New York City Subway System with MetroCard
+Traveling the New York City Subway System

-The most common way to travel the subway system is by purchasing a MetroCard.
+You may also purchase a MetroCard to enter and travel the subway.
 The charge for a new card is $1.00.
 There is a flat fare for every subway ride, no matter how short or long your trip may be.
-The fare for a single ride is $2.75, but purchasing a SingleRide ticket is $3.00 (the $1.00 MetroCard fee does not apply to SingleRide tickets).
+The fare for a single ride is $2.90, but purchasing a SingleRide ticket is $3.25 (the $1.00 MetroCard fee does not apply to SingleRide tickets).
 You can save money by purchasing several rides in advance.
-For $33, the 7-day Unlimited Ride MetroCard will allow you to make unlimited trips for 7 days from your first use.
+For $34, the 7-day Unlimited Ride MetroCard will allow you to make unlimited trips for 7 days from your first use.
 There is no charge when you use your MetroCard to transfer from a bus to a subway, or subway to bus.
+Check MetroCard fares.

 • New York City is served by at least two international airports – John.
 F. Kennedy (JFK) and Newark Liberty (EWR).
 From either airport, you can take a taxi, train, or bus to reach Manhattan.